xemonix0/Cherry-Doom/docs/nughud.md

 **The default `NUGHUD` is based on the traditional status bar**, with the addition of showing Arms numbers `2-9` instead of `2-7`.

 **Said default `NUGHUD`**, as built into the executable, **is available in text format as `nughud.lmp`**, found in the `docs/` folder.
 Comments were added to it for clarity.
-Feel free to use it as a base to make new NUGHUDs.
+Feel free to use it as a base to make new `NUGHUD`s.